ChrononDB/chronondb.github.io/index.md

 Something will be here soon....

-But for now - <a href="https://github.com/ChrononDB/core">see GitHub</a>
+For more information - see <a href="https://github.com/ChrononDB/core/blob/master/README.md">README</a>
+For design documentation - see <a href="https://github.com/ChrononDB/core/tree/master/docs">Notes</a>